 If you have any leftover play dough, make sure you wrap it in cling wrap and keep it in an air-tight plastic container.
 This will keep the dough fresh for an extra day.

-At The Brook Childcare, we encourage parents to carry out fun activities like this at home as it is a way of continuing the work we do at the centre with our learning programs.
+At The St Clare Group, we encourage parents to carry out fun activities like this at home as it is a way of continuing the work we do at the centre with our learning programs.
 For more information on our learning programs, click here.